ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 == Changelog ==

 = 1.7 =
-* Now all user's role will be listed in the Author page, not only *author* roles.
+* Now all user's roles will be listed in the Author page, not only *author* roles.

 = 1.6 =
 * Added German localization